-Our Paintsville office is open from 7:00 a.m. - 5:30 p.m.
+Our Paintsville office and Prestonsburg offices are open from 7:00 a.m. - 5:30 p.m.
 Monday thru Thursday.
-Our drive-thru hours are the same.
-Our Prestonsburg location is open from 9:00 a.m. - 4:00 p.m.
-Monday thru Friday beginning on the 2nd Monday of each month thru the 20th.
-We also have a 24 hour drop box for our members convenience.
+We also have a 24-hour drop box at both locations for our members' convenience.

 Your bill is due the 20th of every month.